-Having recently completed Naughty Dog's The Last of Us, I felt compelled to write about my experience with their post-apocalyptic action tite.
+Having recently completed Naughty Dog's The Last of Us, I felt compelled to write about my experience with this post-apocalyptic action title.

 I recently completed Naughty Dog's The Last Of Us.